rust-lang/rustfmt/README.md

 examples follow:

 - `rustfmt lib.rs main.rs` will format "lib.rs" and "main.rs" in place
-- `rustfmt` will read a code from stdin and write formatting to stdout
+- `rustfmt` will read a code from stdin and write formatting to stdout.
+When reading from stdin, `rustfmt` will not exit with an error code unless there were parsing errors or interal `rustfmt` errors.
   - `echo "fn     main() {}" | rustfmt` would emit "fn main() {}".

 For more information, including arguments and emit options, see `rustfmt --help`.